Key takeaways:

 Asthma is genetic, but it’s not the result of a single gene change.
 A large genetic study found that many different genes have links to the disease.
 But having these genes doesn’t guarantee that someone will develop asthma.
 Exposure to environmental factors also play a role in whether someone with asthma genes develops the condition.

-There’s no single gene change that causes asthma.
-But researchers have found several genes that are linked to asthma.
+No, there’s no single gene change that causes asthma.

 Researchers use genome-wide association studies to find out whether genes play a role in medical conditions.
 Experts look at gene samples from a large, diverse group of people to see if there are differences in the genes of people who have a certain condition, like asthma, and those who don’t.